What Is Dental Insurance and How Does It Work?

 The plan type affects which dentists you can see, your monthly cost, and your flexibility.
 Texas residents have four main options.

-Pick a primary dentist within the network.
-All care runs through that dentist.
-Out-of-network visits generally not covered.
-Lower premiums and no annual deductible.
-Great for preventive care.
+An HMO requires you to pick a primary dentist within the plan’s network.
+All care runs through that dentist, and out-of-network visits are generally not covered.
+The trade-off is lower premiums and no annual deductible.
+If you primarily need preventive care and want to keep costs low, an HMO is a practical fit.

 Indemnity Plan

-See any licensed dentist in Texas without network restrictions.
+An indemnity plan lets you see any licensed dentist in Texas without network restrictions.
 You pay the dentist, then submit a claim for reimbursement.
-Maximum freedom but higher premiums and more paperwork.
+These plans offer maximum freedom but carry higher premiums and more paperwork.

-A membership that gives reduced rates at participating dentists for an annual fee.
-No deductibles or claims, but also no protection against large unexpected bills.
-Suits preventive-care-only needs.
+A discount plan is not insurance.
+It is a membership that gives you reduced rates at participating dentists for an annual fee.
+There are no deductibles or claims, but there is also no protection against large unexpected bills.
+Discount plans suit people who primarily need preventive care or want supplemental savings alongside a traditional plan.

 What Does Dental Insurance Cover?